vlambert/ScaleDependentPlasticity/README.md

 $$    d_{j}=\frac{\Delta\zeta}{2}\frac{F^{i}}{\Delta\sigma^2}\bigg( P_{j-1}^{i} + P_{j+1}^{i}\bigg) + \bigg(1-2\frac{\Delta\zeta}{2}\frac{F^{i}}{\Delta\sigma^2}\bigg) P_{j}^{i} $$

 which can all be evaluated based on information from the current magnification step $\zeta_i$ and knowledge of the diffusivity $F^{i} = f(\zeta_i)$, which is precribed in our calculations.
 The system of equations form matrix vector product with a tridiagonal matrix and can be solved in parallel using a modified Thomas Algorithm.
-This implicit Crank-Nicolson scheme is numerically stable and 2nd-order accurate in space and time within the domain.
+This implicit Crank-Nicolson scheme is numerically stable and 2nd-order accurate in space and time within the domain $[0,Y(\zeta))$.

 ### Discretization scheme
 We construct a 1-D grid in stress space spanning the domain $$[0,Y(1)]$$ discretized by N grid points with uniform spacing $\Delta\sigma = Y(1)/(N-1)$.
 We choose magnification increments of the form: